 Why Karez appeared in Xinjiang?

 Turpan Depression in Xinjiang province is the world’s lowest-altitude basin, also the hottest and driest “fire island” in China.
-This mysterious land gave birth to thousands of years of culture and became an important intersection on the silk road.
+This mysterious land gave birth to thousands of years of culture and became an important intersection on the Silk Road.
 There is a particular water irrigation facility under the land.
 Moisturized by its trickling water, the oasis appeared on the barren Gobi desert.
 Karez Well, together with the Great Wall and Beijing-Hangzhou Canal, are titled as “three ancient Chinese projects”.
-Karez Well is also the lifeline of Turpan green agriculture.
+The Karez Well system is also the lifeline of Turpan green agriculture.

 The origin of Karez

 Since there is no definite archaeological data and documentary evidence, Chinese academic circles generally hold three views about its origin.
 The first perspective is represented by Mr. Wang Guowei, a famous scholar with international reputation.
 He holds the view that Karez Well system has come out in the Han dynasty early in 2,000 years ago.
 And the technology comes from wells and canals in the central plains of China.
 He also verified in detail about the exact time, spot and route of the introduction that this technique was used in western region.

 The second view that takes for the birthplace of Karez is in Ancient Persia.
 And the technology was introduced from Persia along the silk road.

 There’s a third view saying that Karez is invented by Turpan local ancestors based on the physiographic conditions.